tlambert03/pycudadecon/_sources/cli.md

                                     iterations
   -D [ --deskew ] arg (=0)          Deskew angle; if not 0.0 then perform
                                     deskewing before deconv
+  --dcbds                           If deskewing, do it after decon;
-  --padval arg (=0)                 Value to pad image with when deskewing -w [ --width ] arg (=0)           If deskewed, the output image's width -x [ --shift ] arg (=0)           If deskewed, the output image's extra
+                                    require sample-scan PSF and non-RA 3D OTF --padval arg (=0)                 Value to pad image with when deskewing -w [ --width ] arg (=0)           If deskewed, the output image's width -x [ --shift ] arg (=0)           If deskewed, the output image's extra